mandeepairborne/samweb/content/_index.md

 ### Custom Stylesheets

-You can add your own or override existing styles by creating custom stylesheet and adding it in the `config.toml`:
+To add your own or override existing styles, create a custom stylesheet and add it in the `config.toml`:

 ```toml
 [extra]